neutralinojs/neutralinojs/README.md

 No need for separate compilers because Linux distributions usually have GNU C/C++ compilers installed already.

-Install GTk and webkit libraries
+Install GTK, webkit, boost and other required libraries

 **Ubuntu**